 Junior faculty who have secured external funding but have only a limited training record may be considered as secondary mentors initially, with a required commitment to participate in our half-day mentor training workshop.

 Faculty interested in sponsoring a candidate in the upcoming round should apply to join the training faculty well before the application due date.
 Requests to join the faculty are considered only when they are sponsoring a candidate in the current call for applications.

-Please contact the CCBTP Steering Committee member from your institution (see separate CCBTP Steering Committee list), as a member must nominate you.
-Email the Committee member the following items, and copy Melissa Glueck at firstname.lastname@example.org BEFORE the application due date:
+Please contact the CCBTP Steering Committee member from your institution (see separate CCBTP Steering Committee section), as a member must nominate you.
+Email the Committee member the following items, and copy Melissa Glueck at firstname.lastname@example.org well before the application due date: